thelucyclub/PocketFactions/src/pocketfactions/tasks/Database format.md

     -> for each rank:
         byte Internal ID of the internal rank ByteString Name of the rank
-        ShortBool Permissions of the faction, with reference to [rank.php](../Rank.php) byte Internal ID of the default internal rank int Number of members in the faction
+        IntBool Permissions of the faction, with reference to [rank.php](../Rank.php) byte Internal ID of the default internal rank int Number of members in the faction
     -> for each member: